-- Study area
+- Subject area

 I chose Loughborough as much as I chose the course.
 I always knew that I wanted to explore a career in sports journalism but did not feel that journalism degrees gave the necessary skills to help in that respect, save a piece of paper that says you can!
 I figured my best shot would be to study a sports degree at the best sporting university in the country (which would hopefully look impressive) and add media experience on the side, through Loughborough Students Media.

 The course offered a number of different career opportunities in business and sport regardless and the university itself on a social and sporting side just suited me perfectly.
 I thoroughly enjoyed the diversity of the course.
 The variety of options in modules within the course were great and really allowed me to play to my strengths in both personal interest and ensuring I obtained the best grades possible.
-In influencing my career, it has had minimal impact.

 I would encourage any prospective students to focus on their strengths and choose modules that concentrate on these strengths.
-There are so many career options that studying Sports Science with Management can offer you, be that business, management, teaching, physiotherapy, medicine, healthy lifestyles, coaching and more, it’s very beneficial to figure out which areas you’d like to work in in the future and chose modules that will give you the best skills to achieve the goal.
+There are so many career options that studying Sports Science with Management can offer you, be that business, management, teaching, physiotherapy, medicine, healthy lifestyles, coaching and more.
+It’s very beneficial to figure out which areas you’d like to work in in the future and chose modules that will give you the best skills to achieve the goal.

 I am immensely proud to call myself a Loughborough student and still feel a strong affinity to the university.
 Knowing the services and facilities the university boasts is a great asset in my professional career and it’s always so pleasing to see other Loughborough students thriving on the sporting stage and beyond.